Make these Curry Turkey Meatball Bowls today! A useful recipe that is great for meal prepping and that is also freezer friendly.

 This really is a simple recipe.
 All you need to do is make the meatballs, season the veggies, and roast them in the oven.
 While those are cooking, prepare the sauce (as well as anything else you’d like to serve with this.).

-I like serving this over rice, cauliflower rice, or a combination of the two!
+I like serving these curry turkey meatballs over rice, cauliflower rice, or a combination of the two!
 You can also swap the broccoli for another veggie, like eggplant or quartered mushrooms.
+If you want to make this a two course meal, I’d suggest starting with a simple soup like this pumpkin ginger soup or some spring rolls.

 To make this a super simple recipe, the sauce contains only two ingredients.
 However, this sauce is easily adaptable.
 If you want to add some extra spice, some garlic or onion sauteed beforehand, or some cilantro at the end, go for it!
 A splash of rice vinegar or soy sauce would also be great too.

 The reason I made the sauce with minimal ingredients is because sometimes, it’s nice to have a recipe that doesn’t take much effort but still tastes great.
 It’s also great to have on hand for meal prepping sessions.
+Because if you’re making several different recipes, it’s a good idea to throw a few simple ones in to make the process easier.
 And best of all, you can make this ahead of time and freeze portioned servings for later meals (like I did in the above photo).
+I like using these foil containers, but any freezer friendly container will do.
 I hope you enjoy this recipe!

 Curry Turkey Meatball Bowls